 As it requires time to reduce and develop complexity of flavour by layering elements, I wouldn't recommend it.

-Please refer to my ‘Ingredient’ section above, and let me know in the comments if you have any questions I haven’t covered off.
+Please refer to my 'Ingredient' section above or the Notes of the recipe card below.
+Or let me know in the comments if you have any specific questions that I haven't covered off already.

-The South Indian Garlic Chilli curry is freezable once cooked.
+The South Indian Garlic Chilli Chicken curry is freezable once cooked or can be stored in the fridge for 4-5 days.

-It can also be stored in the freezer for up to 4 months.
+It can be stored in the freezer for up to 4 months.

 Either reheat in the microwave straight from frozen, stirring throughout, until piping hot.
 Or defrost in fridge overnight and heat in microwave until piping hot when you'd like to use.

-If you like this recipe and are looking for more Indian Takeaway recipes, then why not try my Chicken Chasni or Spiced Onions.
+If you like this Garlic Chilli Chicken curry recipe and are looking for more Fakeaway recipes, then why not try my:

 South Indian Garlic Chilli Chicken Curry